Since Linux seems to have as many music players as it does distributions, I’d wager you’re not on the hunt for a new one.

 Built in Python, Tauon can use Gstreamer or the proprietary BASS Audio Library for playback.
 This choice won’t be everyone’s cup of tea (and earlier versions used FFMPeg) but it does mean the app is able to play pretty much anything you throw at it, including Flac files.

 - Last.fm scrobbling (always on my #musthave list, this)

 - Can play (and record) Icecast/Shoutcast streams from URL

 - Built-in selection of themes

-Is this app featured and fancy enough to serve as an alternative to Rhythmbox, Clementine, Cantata and company?
+Is this app featured or fancy enough to complete with Rhythmbox, Clementine, Cantata and company?
 No, nor is it much use if you prefer to use music streaming services like Soundcloud, Spotify or YouTube Music.